erikpukinskis/bitver.se/readme.md

 Identities caught committing fraud would be knocked down to a lower level of the blocktree.

 try to pass along fake data, and and someone inside

+*Open issues*

+* How to resolve data consistency issues that arise when fraud

 Expiration
 ----------